-• Lake Creek above Indian Creek (SIT, 34878): This location is an established LASAR site.
-It is above the confluence of Lake Creek and the Siuslaw and above the confluence with Indian Creek.
-This site aids in assessing the contribution of Lake Creek to the Middle Siuslaw temperature regime.
-SWC deployed a temperature/DO logger to determine the dissolved oxygen conditions on Lake Creek and to compare with the upstream LAL site near the headwaters.
+• Lake Creek above Indian Creek, CDO/temp.
+(SIT, 34878): This location is an established LASAR site.
+It is above the confluence of Lake Creek and the Siuslaw, just upstream from the mouth of Indian Creek.
 Continuous temperature data was collected here in 2007, 2014 and 2015.
+SWC initially deployed a temperature/DO logger here in 2016 to aid in assessing the contribution of Lake Creek to the Middle Siuslaw temperature and dissolved oxygen concentration and saturation regimes.

-• Lake Creek above Fish Creek (LFT, 34220): This location is an established LASAR site.
+• Lake Creek above Fish Creek, temp.
+(LFT, 34220): This location is an established LASAR site.
 Lake Creek is a major tributary to the mainstem Siuslaw.
 This site is below Triangle Lake, providing an important characterization of the lotic influences on thermal dynamics.
-Continuous temperature data was collected here in 2007, 2014 and 2015.
+Continuous temperature data was collected here in 2007 and 2014-2016.

-• Lake Creek below Hult (LAL, 34877): This site is located on Lake Creek, a major tributary to the Siuslaw, about 1⁄4 mile below the Hult Log Pond.
+• Lake Creek below Hult, CDO/temp.
+(LAL, 34877): This site is located on Lake Creek, a major tributary to the Siuslaw, about 1⁄4 mile below the Hult Log Pond.
 Continuous temperature data has been collected here in 2007, 2014 and 2015.
-A temperature/DO logger will help us understand the dissolved oxygen conditions on Lake Creek as it discharges from this man-made waterbody.
+A temperature/DO logger initially deployed in 2016 will help us understand the dissolved oxygen conditions on Lake Creek as it discharges from this artificial lake.